We’re shining a spotlight on an often-overlooked yet scientifically-proven key…

 What is the mechanism causing strength training to benefit chronic inflammation?
 The researchers stated that muscle gained from strength training increases the body’s daily energy expenditure (metabolism) and insulin sensitivity (a state key to preventing diabetes), and both of those results decrease the requirement for pro-inflammatory cytokines and CRP.

-Therefore, strength training’s positive effects on chronic inflammation are probably part of why it is shown to decrease the risk of heart disease and diabetes.
+Therefore, strength training’s positive effects on chronic inflammation levels are probably part of why it is shown to decrease the risk of heart disease and diabetes.

-1. Calle, M. C., & Fernandez, M. L. (2010).
+- Calle, M. C., & Fernandez, M. L. (2010).
 Effects of resistance training on the inflammatory response.
 Nutrition research and practice, 4(4), 259-269.